 Love can be real and still not last forever.
 If either partner’s happiness would be better served by them continuing their journey alone, then you must be prepared to let them go.

 It’s normal to feel attached to your partner, but you can’t derive happiness only from each other.
 True contentment comes from within.
 Your relationship should be the icing on the cake.
+Your partner should make you feel wonderful, but like an added bonus to the self-love you already have.

 You have realistic expectations